winstonbullen/DuoCode/reports/week-9.md

     - Evan Kim:

     - Winston Bullen: Addressed some back end TODOs including adding all environment variables to .env and upgrading the express session.
 This means back end no longer leaks memory nor exposes secret cookie generation.
-Began drafting and writing content templating for question pool expansion.
+Decided to postpone content templating to respond to peer review feedback and enhance other features.

 3. Next Week's Agenda